Amazing day trips from Malaga

 • Granada Cathedral – This impressive cathedral rivals Malaga cathedral for its sheer scale and impressive decor.
 The lavish gold and white interior is definitely worth seeing!
 Entrance is £4.50 and can be bought at the door.

-• Calderería Nueva – a narrow shopping street and bazaar located in the heart of the former Islamic city centre.
-Perfect for picking up a souvenir.
+• Calderería Nueva – This narrow shopping street and bazaar is located in the heart of the former Islamic city centre.
+It is the perfect place to pick up a souvenir.

-• Sacramonte – quiet community of moorish style white houses.
-Walk around this pretty community and head up the steep hill for views over the city and Alhambra.
+• Sacramonte – This is a quiet community of moorish style white houses.
+Walk around this pretty residential area and head up the steep hill for views over the city and Alhambra.

 • Wander around the Old Town – Granada’s Old Town is scattered with important monuments and pieces of history, as well as interesting architecture.
 One of the best things to do in Granada is to stroll around through the pretty streets and enjoy tapas in one of the local bars.